-GENDER -This category prevents denial of employment and/or educational opportunities because of a person's gender or sex.
+GENDER - This category prevents denial of equal employment and/or educational opportunities because of a person's gender.

-GENDER IDENTITY - This category prevents denial of employment and/or educational opportunities because of a person's gender-related identity, appearance, expression or behavior, regardless of the individual's assigned sex at -
+GENDER IDENTITY/STERECTYPE3 - This category prevents denial of equal employment and/or educational opportunities because of a SEXUAL HARA33MENT - This category prevents denial of equal employment and/or educational opportunities because of a SEXUAL HARA33MENT - This category prevents denial of equal person's gender-related identity, appearance, expression, or behavior, employment and/or educational opportunities due to sexual harassment.